Gemma Beadsworth: Junior national team

 Beadsworth has represented Australia on the junior national level.
 In 2004, she was a member of the team that toured Europe in July and August.
 In 2005, she was on the junior side that competed in the VI FINA World Junior Championships in Perth, in January.
 She was a member of the junior national side at the 2007 FINA U20 World Championships in Porto, Portugal, one of only two Western Australians on the team and the team captain.
 Australia won the Championship.

 Olympics

 As a 20-year-old, Beadsworth was one of four women from Western Australia who were members of the 2008 Summer Olympics squad.
 In the opening game of pool play, in which Australia beat Greece 8–6, she scored four goals.
-Her team ended up in the bronze medal match after losing 8–9 to the United States in the semi finals and playing against Hungary for the bronze.
-Earlier in the Olympics, her team had tied the Hungarians.
-In February 2012, she was named to the final training squad for the 2012 Summer Olympics, and attended training camp that started on 20 February 2012 at the Australian Institute of Sport.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.
+Her team ended up in the bronze medal match after losing 8–9 to the United States in the semi-finals and playing against Hungary for the bronze.